deveshm/connormcgarr.github.io/_posts/2019-01-13-examining-xfg.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/XFG36.png" alt="">

-Finally, we land on the `cmp` instruction which compares the hash above RAX (our target function) with the hash preserved in R10.
+Finally, we land on the `cmp` instruction which compares the hash 8 bytes above RAX (our target function) with the hash preserved in R10.

 <img src="{{ site.url }}{{ site.baseurl }}/images/XFG37.png" alt="">